The Challenges of Implementing Data Synchronization

 Jul 20, 2023

 Data synchronization is essential for any software that needs to store data on multiple devices.
-In case of {CodeStore}, the goal was to offer a platform where users could access their code snippets online and offline, across multiple devices.
+In case of {CodeStore}, the goal was to offer a platform where users could access their code snippets online and offline, across multiple devices (by now, the service is not available anymore).
 This required a complex synchronization algorithm that could identify changes made on the server and the local file system and ensure that both were up-to-date.

 In this article, I will cover the challenges and considerations I encountered while implementing the synchronization algorithm for {CodeStore}.
 I hope to provide some valuable insights and a better understanding of how data synchronization works.